davidtrussler/frontend-exercise/README.md

 - Start a local server with `npm run dev`
 - Point your browser at [http://localhost:3000/](http://localhost:3000/)
 - Run tests with `npm run test`

+## Reading articles

+Articles are served from a URL in the form [http://localhost:3000/articles/name-of-the-article](http://localhost:3000/articles/name-of-the-article)